 If you wish, you can make a bouquet garni with three sprigs of the rosemary, four to five springs of the thyme and the bay leaves.

 I made this, but chose to just place the herbs inside the pot as pictured below.
 After the shanks are cooked, you will be straining the sauce.
 Place the chopped tomatoes on top of the shanks.
 Season with salt/pepper.
 Cover with lid and place in oven for two hours or until the meat is tender.

 When shanks are tender, remove from pot and place in oven safe pan and place back in the oven to keep warm while you are preparing the sauce.
 Add a touch of the juices on top of the shanks prior to placing back in oven so they do not dry out.

-Serve the tender shanks on a bed of my Parmesan Risotto and top with this fabulous sauce!
+Serve the tender Osso Buco on a bed of Risotto.
+Top with this fabulous sauce!
 ENJOY!